mikaelvesavuori/minibook-better-apis/stability/api-client-version-using-headers.md

   return clientVersion || "";
 }
 ```

 {% endcode %}

 {% hint style="danger" %}
-An alternative and perhaps more commonly used approach would be to deploy a new instance of the API—like `api.com/v2`—but of course this would create further hardware segregation (having a separate `v1` and `v2` instance), which we want to avoid.
+An alternative and perhaps more commonly used approach would be to deploy a new instance of the API—like `api.com/v2`—but of course, this would create further hardware segregation (having a separate `v1` and `v2` instance), which we want to avoid.
 {% endhint %}

 So, while it may be non-standard, in this context version 2 of the API represents the beta, meaning that version 1 represents the current (or "stable", "old") variant.

-With this we have created a way to dynamically define our response simply through a header, without resorting to separate codebases or separate deployments.
+With this, we have created a way to dynamically define our response simply through a header, without resorting to separate codebases or separate deployments.
 No need for anything more complicated, as long as we handle this logic in a well-engineered way.